helixml/helix/docs/db.md

 ## manually fix interactions

-If you need to reomve some interactions from a session:
+If you need to remove some interactions from a session:

  * ssh to the node
  * `cd /data/helix-app/helix`